 Rate, Review, and Subscribe

 If that sounds like you, then please take a moment to rate and review my show on Apple Podcasts!
-This helps me support more self-published children’s book authors – just like you – to give them a better handle on how to use marketing to reach more of their ideal readers.
+This helps me support more self-published children’s book authors – just like you.
+It gives them a better handle on how to use marketing to reach more of their ideal readers.

 It takes just 2 minutes.
 All you have to do is click here, scroll to the bottom to select five stars, and then choose ‘Write A Review.’

 Oh, and one last thing.
-If you haven’t already subscribed to the podcast, I’d like to encourage you to do that today, too.
-I want you to know first when new episodes release, since there’s a chance you may miss out if you’re not getting those pulled into your podcast feed automatically.
+If you haven’t already subscribed to the podcast, do that today, too.
+You’ll know first when new episodes release.
+Plus, there’s a chance you may miss out if you’re not getting those pulled into your podcast feed automatically.
 Click here to subscribe to Apple Podcasts.